 Winterizing plumbing is recommended when a house will be vacant for a long period of time and no water will be running through the pipes.
-The winterizing process involves emptying the water heater, draining all water from the pipes and filling all fixtures with antifreeze solution.
+The winterizing process involves emptying the water heater, draining all water from the pipes, and filling all fixtures with an antifreeze solution.

 Preparing for Winterization

 Begin with a plan for winterizing your plumbing.
-It is easy to miss a step, so you make yourself a checklist of all your home's plumbing parts, including all taps and valves, and then follow the steps detailed below.
-Mark the steps off as you complete them, so you'll know you did everything—and won't have any nasty surprises come cold weather.
+It is easy to miss a step, so make yourself a checklist of all your home's plumbing parts, including all taps and valves, and then follow the steps detailed below.
+Mark the steps off as you complete them, so you'll know you did everything needed, and then you won't have any nasty surprises come cold weather.

 Steps for Winterizing Your Plumbing

 Follow these steps to winterize plumbing pipes in a house:

-- Shut off the main water valve, turn off the water pump and the water heater.
+- Shut off the main water valve, and then turn off the water pump and the water heater.
 It will protect heating elements in the water heater when there is no water inside the tank.

 - Open all drain valves and all taps.
 Check off each on your list, so you are sure all taps are open.
 A closed tap could create a vacuum that will hold water inside of pipes.
 All valves and taps should remain open throughout the winter.

-- Using air compressors, blow excess water standing out of the pipes.
+- Using air compressors, blow excess water out of the pipes.

 - Open the drain valve in your hot water tank and let it discharge until it is empty.
 Be careful, because sometimes these hot water tanks don’t have floor drains and you will need to connect a garden hose to it.